proctor-ucsf/mordor-antibody/README.md

 This repository includes R code to run all of the analysis for the paper:

-_Biannual azithromycin distribution and antibody responses to malaria, bacterial, and protozoan pathogens among Nigerien children_
+_Effect of biannual azithromycin distribution on antibody responses to malaria, bacterial, and protozoan pathogens in Niger_

 currently in press at _Nature Communications_